Texas Tennis History

 The earliest story of tennis competition in Texas comes out of Dallas.
-In the 1880s, the population of Dallas doubled and it became known as the wealthiest and most populated city in 1890.
-In her book Dallas Country Club: The First 100 Years, Diane Gallloway recounts how Richard E. Potter, an Englishman, was instrumental in introducing tennis to Dallas.
+In the 1880s, the population of Dallas doubled, and it became known as the wealthiest and most populated city in 1890.
+In her book Dallas Country Club: The First 100 Years, Diane Galloway recounts how Richard E. Potter, an Englishman, was instrumental in introducing tennis to Dallas.
 Potter, who ran the Texas Land and Mortgage Company, was involved in the first competition in Dallas.
 It took place at the home of G. Arbuckle on Ross Avenue sometime in the early 1880s.
-Potter, along with H.L.
-Edwards, also founded the Dallas Golf and Country Club and introduced golf to Dallas.
+Potter and H.L.
+Edwards founded the Dallas Golf and Country Club and introduced golf to Dallas.

-By early 1890s, Dallas built tennis courts in City Park, which brought about the formation of the Surprise Tennis Club.
+By the early 1890s, Dallas built tennis courts in City Park, which formed the Surprise Tennis Club.
 Among the top players was J.B.
 "Tiste" Adoue.
 In 1908, Adoue founded the Dallas Lawn Tennis Club.
 The club became the focal point of tennis through the 1930s.
 Adoue served as mayor of Dallas from 1951 to 1953.

-In 1887, the Austin American Statesman reported that the city's Cricket Club was discussing adding a lawn tennis club.
+In 1887, the Austin American Statesman reported that the city's Cricket Club discussed adding a lawn tennis club.
 By 1888, tennis had become popular in Austin.
-In an article from May 25, 1888 in the Austin Statesmen: "The game has obtained a strong foothold in the city and is becoming universally popular with a very large class of young people who have the means and the leisure to indulge in its healthful fascinations."
+In an article from May 25, 1888, in the Austin Statesmen: "The game has obtained a strong foothold in the city and is becoming universally popular with a very large class of young people who have the means and the leisure to indulge in its healthful fascinations."

 As in many towns, the first tennis here was strictly "lawn tennis" played on private courts.
-Most of these were on the grounds of the finer residences and just as the name implies, many were simply nets stretched across smooth lawns.
-Surprising to some may be that fact that there were many such courts here.
+Most of these were on the grounds of the finer residences, and just as the name implies, many were simply nets stretched across smooth lawns.
+Surprising to some may be the fact that there were many such courts here.
 (Paschal Walthall, History of Tennis is Old San Antone, 1955)

-A group of several young men, including members of the Walthall family, Charley Cresson, Henry Holden, Gus and Franz Groos, George and Grant Pancoast, and Semp Russ organized the first tennis club in San Antonio in 1894.
+A group of several young men, including members of the Walthall family, Charley Cresson, Henry Holden, Gus and Franz Groos, George and Grant Pancoast, and Semp Russ, organized the first tennis club in San Antonio in 1894.
 The club was located two blocks south of the present site of the Bexar County Courthouse on Dwyer Avenue.
 They started with one mud court.
-Facilities also included a shower shack, wooden bleacher seats.
+Facilities also included a shower shack and wooden bleacher seats.
 They later added two more courts.

 The San Antonio Country Club was founded around the turn of the century.
 Tennis activity moved to its three courts between San Pedro Avenue and North Flores Street around Summit Avenue, near where the McFarlin Tennis Center now stands in San Pedro Park.
 Tennis activity then moved to the San Antonio Country Club's present location on North New Braunfels Avenue.